 The thick, sturdy Vibram sole of the shoe achieves a superior grip on slippery terrain.
 You definitely won’t need to worry about slipping around on muddy ground with the Scarpa Vortex!
 A stiff overall shape also means these boots handle well over rocky surfaces, as they are sturdy enough to resist pressure from stones digging into the bottom of your foot as you walk.

-These Scarpa approach shoes may be comfortable and lightweight, making them great for long treks through the woods or a strenuous approach to your favorite crag, but their bulky frame and chunky, durable soles mean the Vortex is not a great shoe for casual use.
+These Scarpa approach shoes may be comfortable and lightweight, making them great for long treks through the woods or a strenuous approach to your favorite crag, but their bulky frame and chunky, durable soles mean the Vortex may be too heavy duty for everyday use.

 The substantial girth of the Scarpa Vortex also detracts from its utility as a dual-use approach/climbing shoe - this one is better off staying ground-bound.
 With a hefty price tag of nearly $200 (￡153), the Vortex is a made for the tried and true cross-country thru-hiker or crag bagger who plans to trek through the roughest conditions year-round.